Emma Goldman: Tactical uses of violence

-Goldman, in her political youth, held targeted violence to be a legitimate means of revolutionary struggle.
-Goldman at the time believed that the use of violence, while distasteful, could be justified in relation to the social benefits it might accrue.
+In her political youth, Goldman held targeted violence to be a legitimate means of revolutionary struggle.
+At that time, she believed that the use of violence, while distasteful, could be justified in relation to the social benefits it might accrue.
 She advocated propaganda of the deed—attentat, or violence carried out to encourage the masses to revolt.
 She supported her partner Alexander Berkman's attempt to kill industrialist Henry Clay Frick, and even begged him to allow her to participate.
 She believed that Frick's actions during the Homestead strike were reprehensible and that his murder would produce a positive result for working people.
-"Yes," she wrote later in her autobiography, "the end in this case justified the means."
-While she never gave explicit approval of Leon Czolgosz's assassination of US President William McKinley, she defended his ideals and believed actions like his were a natural consequence of repressive institutions.
-As she wrote in "The Psychology of Political Violence": "the accumulated forces in our social and economic life, culminating in an act of violence, are similar to the terrors of the atmosphere, manifested in storm and lightning."
+She later wrote in her autobiography, "Yes, the end in this case justified the means."
+While she never gave explicit approval of Leon Czolgosz's assassination of U.S. President William McKinley, she defended his ideals and believed actions like his were a natural consequence of repressive institutions.
+As she wrote in "The Psychology of Political Violence" that "the accumulated forces in our social and economic life, culminating in an act of violence, are similar to the terrors of the atmosphere, manifested in storm and lightning."

 Her experiences in Russia led her to qualify her earlier belief that revolutionary ends might justify violent means.
-In the afterword to My Disillusionment in Russia, she wrote: "There is no greater fallacy than the belief that aims and purposes are one thing, while methods and tactics are another....
-The means employed become, through individual habit and social practice, part and parcel of the final purpose...."
-In the same chapter, Goldman affirmed that "Revolution is indeed a violent process," and noted that violence was the "tragic inevitability of revolutionary upheavals..."
-Some misinterpreted her comments on the Bolshevik terror as a rejection of all militant force, but Goldman corrected this in the preface to the first US edition of My Disillusionment in Russia:
+In the afterword to My Disillusionment in Russia, she wrote: "There is no greater fallacy than the belief that aims and purposes are one thing, while methods and tactics are another. ...
+The means employed become, through individual habit and social practice, part and parcel of the final purpose ... ."
+In the same chapter, Goldman affirmed that "Revolution is indeed a violent process," and noted that violence was the "tragic inevitability of revolutionary upheavals".
+Some misinterpreted her comments on the Bolshevik terror as a rejection of all militant force, but Goldman corrected this in the preface to the first U.S. edition of My Disillusionment in Russia:

 The argument that destruction and terror are part of revolution I do not dispute.
-I know that in the past every great political and social change necessitated violence. [...]
+I know that in the past every great political and social change necessitated violence. ...
 Black slavery might still be a legalized institution in the United States but for the militant spirit of the John Browns.
 I have never denied that violence is inevitable, nor do I gainsay it now.
 Yet it is one thing to employ violence in combat, as a means of defense.
 It is quite another thing to make a principle of terrorism, to institutionalize it, to assign it the most vital place in the social struggle.
 Such terrorism begets counter-revolution and in turn itself becomes counter-revolutionary.

 Goldman saw the militarization of Soviet society not as a result of armed resistance per se, but of the statist vision of the Bolsheviks, writing that "an insignificant minority bent on creating an absolute State is necessarily driven to oppression and terrorism."